Authentic Lessons for 21st Century Learning

 30 Minute(s)

 Display slide 8.
-As a whole class, discuss how students determined their answers in the Desmos Classroom activity.
-Ask the following questions:
+Invite students to share how they determined the answers to the questions in the Desmos Classroom activity.
+Use the following questions to guide the discussion:

-• What key parts helped you determine where the sliders should be moved?
+• What key details helped you determine where the sliders should be moved?

-• Why do you think those parts are important?
+• Why do you think those details are important?

 • How might one solve the problems in a different way?

 Display slide 9.
-Pass out a copy of the attached Flowchart Absolute Value Equations handout to each student.
-Using the example equation provided on the slide and the flowchart steps, show students how to follow the steps to solve an absolute value equation.
-The first two examples will be easier problems for them because they can answer "Yes" to the first step.
+Pass out a copy of the attached Flowchart handout to each student.
+Using the example equation on the slide, guide students through the process to solve for x.
+Prompt students to respond with “yes” or “no” to each question as you follow the steps.
+This equation will be easier for students to solve, as they can answer “yes” to the first step.

 Extend